VCCT-PROG7312-2025-G1/AmanAdams.ST10290748.PROG7312.POE/README.md

 Recommendation Feature:

-After a search, the system suggests related events based on user preferences using frequency tracking.
+After a search, the system suggests related events based on user preferences using frequency tracking or events within +/- 7 days of the searched events.
+New announcement and events will be recommended as well.

+***Service Request Status***

+Displays all reported issues.

+- Users can search Reports by Request ID using Binary Search Trees (BST).
+- Admins and employees can update issue statuses (Pending, In Progress or Resolved).
+- Reports are ordered using Heaps (latest issues appear first), so that the user can see if their earliest reports have been addressed.
+- Report statuses are also displayed using Graphs, just to show the user exactly how many issued reports’ have been tended to.

 ## Technologies Used
 - C# (.NET 8 / .NET Core MVC Framework)
 -	Razor Views / HTML / CSS / JavaScript
 -	Entity Framework Core (Database context)
--	SQLite LocalDB (for data storage)
+-	SQLite DB (for data storage)
 -	Visual Studio 2022

 ### YouTube Video: